 Polish for Beginners

-This course will enable students to learn basic structures of Polish in order to communicate at a basic level in everyday situations.
+This course will enable you to learn basic structures of Polish in order to communicate at a basic level in everyday situations.

-This course is aimed at students who have no knowledge of Polish, who would like to acquire a basic knowledge, sufficient to communicate at a basic level.
+This course is aimed at you if you have no knowledge of Polish, who would like to acquire basic knowledge, sufficient to communicate at a basic level.

 Learning and teaching

-The emphasis of the course is on participation and students are encouraged to actively participate in class through various non-threatening forms of activities designed to stimulate communication.
+The emphasis of the course is on participation and you are encouraged to actively participate in class through various non-threatening forms of activities designed to stimulate communication.